Less How it Looks, More How it Feels

 Trust is built slowly.
 By choosing the hard thing.
 By showing up for yourself over and over again even when no one is watching.
 Especially when no one is watching.

-• Try somatic work — even just slow, intentional movement where you check in with your body
+• Try somatic work — even just slow, intentional movement where you check in with your body instead of pushing through it.

-• Start IFS therapy or read No Bad Parts — it's a game changer for understanding your emotional patterns
+• Start IFS therapy or read No Bad Parts — it's a game changer for understanding your emotional patterns.

 • Stop grinding as a coping mechanism.
 Rest is not a reward.
+It is a requirement.

 Less how it looks.
 More how it feels.